 Most Common Types of Premises Liability Accidents

-There are many different ways a guest or visitor may suffer an injury on someone else’s property.
+A guest or visitor may suffer an injury on someone else’s property in many different ways.
 Some of the most common types of premises liability cases include:

-There are many other types that could create unsafe conditions on someone’s property and result in an injury or death.
-If you were injured in an accident that’s not represented in this list, don’t hesitate to contact Hach & Rose, LLP.
+Many other types could create unsafe conditions on someone’s property, resulting in injury or death.
+If you were injured in an accident not represented in this list, please get in touch with Hach & Rose, LLP.
 We will review your case in detail and discuss your legal options.

 Slip/Trip and Falls